Azure/AI-in-a-Box/gen-ai/semantic-kernel-bot-in-a-box/use_cases/2-ai-search-rag.md

 ## Customization steps

 Once the sample is deployed, you will likely want to connect the assistant to your own document collection.
-To do this, simply add any other documents you would like added to the bot and re-run the indexing process.
+To do this, follow the steps below:

+- Add any other documents you would like added to the bot
+- Re-run the indexing process to update the index
+- Create a new plugin similar to [src/Plugins/HRHandbookPlugin.cs](../src/Plugins/HRHandbookPlugin.cs) with information about your document collection.
+This includes:
+    1. The method descriptions should describe the type of information found on the document collection;
+    2. Any additional information about the data that might help the model consume it;
+    3. Optionally, add other pre-canned methods that might be more targeted to your documents, or use custom filters